astropy/astropy/docs/timeseries/lombscargle.rst

 Specifying the Frequency
 ------------------------
-With the :func:`~astropy.stats.LombScargle.autopower` method used above, a heuristic is applied to select a suitable frequency grid.
+With the :func:`~astropy.timeseries.LombScargle.autopower` method used above, a heuristic is applied to select a suitable frequency grid.
 By default, the heuristic assumes that the width of peaks is inversely proportional to the observation baseline, and that the